Experts battling economic crime

 After graduating in Political and Institutional Communication (Sciences Po Grenoble, Grenoble Alpes University), Dorine began a career in a foundation dedicated to women’s rights.
 In addition, she has worked for charities in the same sector, as well as in a charity fighting HIV.

 Later, she developed her fundraising and event management skills in London, in an NGO committed to preventing and resolving deadly conflicts.
 After managing the communication for a research project in a British university, she then worked for a French university foundation and joined Sherpa in 2022.

 The Board of Directors

-Franceline Lepay was admitted to the Paris Bar in 1972.
+Franceline Lepany was admitted to the Paris Bar in 1972.
 She focused on fighting sexual trafficking and labor exploitation.
-She is active in several associations dealing with these issues and headed a sex workers organisation “Le bus des femmes”, providing with ressources for sex workers in France.
+She is active in several associations dealing with these issues and headed a sex workers organisation “Le bus des femmes”, providing ressources for sex workers in France.

-She is now an honorary lawyer and was a very active member within Sherpa since her arrival until she was nominated President in december 2017, taking over William Bourdon
+She is now an honorary lawyer and was a very active member within Sherpa since her arrival in 2015 as a Board member.
+She was nominated President in December 2017, taking over William Bourdon.

-Jean Merckaert has been Senior Editor of Revue Projet since May 2010.
-Prior to that, he worked for CCFD-Terre solidaire, where he was responsible for issues relating to development funding and he also managed Plateforme Paradis Fiscaux et Judiciaires.
+Jean Merckaert has been director of advocacy for Secours Catholique since October 2018.
+Prior to that, he was the senior editor of the magazine “projet”, he worked for CCFD-Terre solidaire, where he was responsible for issues relating to development funding and he also managed Plateforme Paradis Fiscaux et Judiciaires.
 He has authored numerous CCFD reports on ill-gotten gains, tax havens and debt in developing countries.